Time to read:4 minutes

-Really, that’s all there is to it.
+That’s all there is to it.

 It’s that last bit that trips up most people.
-They look around their home and see so many things out-of-place that they can’t possibly imagine doing anything about any of it.
+They look around their home and see so many things out-of-place that they can’t possibly imagine doing anything about it.
 But the solution to dealing with household clutter is much like that adage about how to eat an elephant: you do it one bite at a time.

-For me, that’s my kitchen island: a big flying-V thing where my family loves to dump anything in their hands when they walk in the door.
-As it happens, I need to use that kitchen island every time I cook a meal, so I am constantly battling its clutter.
-And once I’ve done so, I usually find myself moving on to other spots like the kitchen desk (where the things my family brought in should have gone in the first place), the coffee table, the stairs, etc.
+For me, that’s my kitchen island: a big thing where my family loves to dump everything when they walk in the door.
+As it happens, I need to use that kitchen island every time I cook a meal, so I am continually battling its clutter.
+Once I’ve cleared it, I usually find myself moving on to other spots like the kitchen desk (where the things my family brought in should have gone in the first place), the coffee table, the stairs, etc.

 Start with one surface and look at everything that’s on it.
 Then work methodically: